phuongluong106/order-sevice/README.md

 Test
 </br>
 # NOTE:
-I used sql server.
+I used postgre.
 You can change config values in application-dev.yml